-The JWT token cannot be verified, does not include the required claims or has expired.
+The access token cannot be verified or has expired.

 - 403 Forbidden The client is not authorized to connect to the provided peer. - 480 Temporary unavailable.
 The target device is currently unavailable.

 An ONVIF compliant signaling server shall provide the session ID and a list of STUN and TURN servers in both request and response such that both device and client can use them.
 A compliant client and device shall support password based authentication of TURN server.
 The urls parameter of the iceServers shall always be encoded as array of strings.
 The optional shortcut defined by W3C WebRTC specification of passing a single string shall not be used.